anuzzzzz/cloudtrail-llm-forensics/CAPSTONE_JOURNEY.md

 So even though individual event confidence was low, the aggregate patterns were meaningful.

 **Verdict:** Individual event classification doesn't work well enough for publication.
-But maybe I can use a different approach...
+But maybe we can use a different approach...

 ---